 - The 186-bed, four-story Harold J. Smith Hall opened in fall 2010. - Doris & Bob Holloway Health & Wellness Center: Opened in February 2010, this 73,223-square-foot health and wellness center provides myriad opportunities for students, faculty, and staff to lead healthy lives.
-The Holloway Health & Wellness Center includes: an aerobic and dance studio; cardiovascular equipment area; racquetball court; machine- and free-weights room; three basketball/volleyball courts; eight-lane indoor swimming pool; recreational pool with volleyball and basketball areas; 40-person capacity hot tub; walking track; and multipurpose room.
-It is home to the Lindsey Wilson wrestling and swimming teams.
+The Holloway Health & Wellness Center includes: an aerobic and dance studio; cardiovascular equipment area; racquetball court; machine- and free-weights room; three basketball/volleyball courts; eight-lane indoor swimming pool; recreational pool with volleyball and basketball areas; 40-person

-- A new Plant Operations Building that houses the physical plant division of Lindsey Wilson College was completed in 2010. - The Blue Raider Band Building, home of the College band, was opened in fall 2009. - The Pines at Lindsey Wilson was acquired in February 2009.
+- capacity hot tub; walking track; and multipurpose room.
+It is home to the Lindsey Wilson swimming teams and includes the wrestling program's training room. - A new Plant Operations Building that houses the physical plant division was completed in 2010. - The Blue Raider Band Building, home of the College's marching and concert bands, was opened in fall 2009. - The Pines at Lindsey Wilson was acquired in February 2009.
 An 18-hole golf course located less than five miles from the A.P.
 White Campus, the Pines at Lindsey Wilson is open to members.
 William T's, the restaurant at the Pines at Lindsey Wilson, serves lunch Monday through Friday and is used as a conference and meeting building. - The Lindsey Wilson Scottsville Campus, which was founded in 1992, was renovated in 2009. - Lindsey Wilson Sports Park was opened in fall 2009.
 The park features Egnew Park, home to LWC baseball; Blue Raider Field, home to LWC softball; and Blue Raider Stadium, home to LWC football and track & field. - The Jim & Helen Lee Fugitte Science Center, a three-story, 42,000-square-foot building that houses the College's mathematics and science programs, was opened for the 20062007 academic year.
-The Fugitte Science Center includes laboratories, smart classrooms, and a greenhouse. - The T.D. & Rowena Everett Center, renovated in 2007, houses the Academic Success Center and Freshman Advising offices.
+The Fugitte Science Center includes laboratories, smart classrooms, and a greenhouse. - The T.D. & Rowena Everett Center, renovated in 2007, houses the Academic Success Center and First-Year Experience offices.